 Making any investment decision based upon emotion is a categorical mistake.
 Being based on numbers all investment battles are fought within the arena of objectivity.
-It is however prudent to remember that the financial system, the “market”, was created by and is overseen by its participants who for the most part (algo’s aside!) are entirely mortal- flesh and blood and victim to the ups and downs of emotion.
-For investors who are curious about how emotions and biases drive share prices, behavioral finance (to be discussed in future Insights) offers some interesting descriptions and explanations.
+It is however prudent to remember that the financial system, the “market”, was created by and is overseen by its participants who for the most part (algorithms aside!) are entirely mortal- flesh and blood and victim to the ups and downs of emotion.
+For investors who are curious about how emotions and biases drive share prices, behavioral finance offers some interesting descriptions and explanations.

 It is this polarity in our disposition which can be seen in our evaluations of the market as being “bullish” or “bearish”, overpriced or underpriced, on a perpetual and never ending basis.
 Arguably the catalyst for these cyclical rotations is human fear (when prices move down) and greed (when prices move up).
 Even those who do not subscribe to this theory would surely agree that large price action in the markets is at least exacerbated by peoples emotional reaction to a change in the status quo- and this seldom results in rational, profit-making decisions.